symblai/symbl-web-sdk/README.md

 Initialize the SDK and connect via the built-in websocket connector.
 This will output the live transcription to the console.

+NOTE: The `symbl.startRealtimeRequest` function creates a new AudioContext, so the call must be made on user interaction, such as a button click.

 ```js
 symbl.init({
 	appId: '<your App ID>',